 6.5: Improve energy efficiency and reduce GHG emissions

 ICMM’s Mining Principles strengthen social and environmental requirements, on issues such as labour rights, resettlement, gender, access to grievance mechanisms, mine closure, pollution and waste.
 Watch our film to learn more.

-1. As of the 6 August 2020, members are also required to implement the Global Industry Standard on Tailings Management (GISTM).
-All facilities with “Extreme” or “Very high” potential consequences must be in conformance with the Standard by 5 August 2023.
+1. As of 5 August 2020, all ICMM members committed to implement the Global Industry Standard on Tailings Management (GISTM).
+All tailings facilities operated by members with “Extreme” or “Very high” potential consequences will be in conformance with the Standard by 5 August 2023.
 All other tailings facilities operated by members not in a state of safe closure will be in conformance with the Standard by 5 August 2025.

 2. Riverine tailings, freshwater lake and/or shallow marine tailings disposal may be considered only if deemed to be the most environmentally and socially sound alternative, based on an objective and rigorous environmental and social impact assessment of tailings management alternatives.
 The scope of the assessment should be agreed between the company member and the host government.